dileepkumarnie1/AI-Atlas/docs/context-log.md

 - Update the "Open Follow-ups" list as items are completed or new gaps are identified.

 ## Recent Changes

+### 2025-10-07
+- Removed unused prototype assets (`src/**`, `public/prompt.html`, legacy prompt enhancer backups, and redundant hero image) to slim the repository.
+- Swapped the embedded tool fallback in `public/prompt-enhancer.js` for a dynamic fetch from `public/tools.json` with caching and graceful failure handling.
+- Deduplicated repeated inline CSS blocks in `index.html` to simplify style maintenance.

 ### 2025-10-06
 - Investigated Audio & Music category gaps and documented tag-based grouping behavior.